StackVista/stackstate-docs/stackpacks/template.md

 ## Install

+{% hint style="info" %}
+To decide - Should all the page be included in the UI StackPack or should basic steps completed in UI be covered there and link out to docs for remaining? (e.g. include pre-requisites, install and uninstall only).
+{% endhint %}

 #### Pre-requisites

 Networking requirements and pre-requisites should be named them here.
 If there are none, also state that here.